 Where can the purest principles of morality be learned so clearly or so perfectly as from the New Testament?"

-James Madison was known as the "Chief Architect of the Constitution" and had introduced the First Amendment in the first session of Congress.
+James Madison - the "Chief Architect of the Constitution," who introduced the First Amendment in the first session of Congress.

-Joseph Story wrote in Familiar Exposition of the Constitution of the United States, 1840:
+Madison's view on freedom of conscience was reflected by Joseph Story, who wrote in Familiar Exposition of the Constitution of the United States, 1840:

 Justice Story continued: